sazwarriyadhs/agribid/README.md

       This starts the Genkit development server, allowing the frontend to communicate with the AI flows.

 4.  **Explore the App:**
     Open your browser to `http://localhost:9002` to start using AgriBid.
-You can explore different user roles by navigating to the respective dashboards from the `/dashboard` page.
+You can explore different user roles by logging in with an email corresponding to a specific role (e.g., `petani@agribid.com`, `buyer@agribid.com`, `admin@agribid.com`).
+The password for all demo accounts is `password`.

 ---